pipech/erpnext-docker-debian/README.md

 ## How to use

+There are 3 way to use [erpnext-docker-debian](https://hub.docker.com/r/pipech/erpnext-docker-debian/) image.

+1. Trial setup

+2. Development setup

+3. Production setup

 In any command if there are `<something>` that means it just a name or container id you should change it to suit your environment.